 Address: 300 Red Rock Crossing Rd, Sedona, AZ 86336, United States

-The Crescent Moon Ranch is a great place to stay when you are discovering the city of Sedona and its surroundings.
+The Crescent Moon Ranch is a great place to stay when discovering the city of Sedona and its surroundings.
 The homestead on the ranch was first settled by John Lee, a cattleman, but has changed hands several times.

-The US Forest Service bought the land at 300 Red Rock Crossing Rd, Sedona, AZ 86336, in 1980 to keep it from being developed commercially.
+The US Forest Service bought the land in 1980 to keep it from being developed commercially.
 The Baldwin home on the compound is registered in the National Register of Historic Places and was restored for the public to enjoy.

 The ranch offers both a home and campsites for visitors to stay in.
 There’s an availability grid that is used to show which campsites are free and the dates you can book.
-Green boxes indicate the sites that have been taken and are marked with “FF”, the available sites are indicated by Blue boxes and are marked with “A”.
+Green boxes indicate the sites taken and are marked with “FF”.
+The available sites are indicated by Blue boxes and are marked with “A”.

-The main house has lots of space for you and your family with 3 bedrooms, a large living room, 3 bathrooms, an enclosed sun porch, and two kitchens.
-There’s electricity and running water and extra bedding for the living room in case you have more people than anticipated.
+The main house has lots of space for you and your family, with 3 bedrooms, a large living room, three bathrooms, an enclosed sun porch, and two kitchens.
+There’s electricity, running water, and extra bedding for the living room if you have more people than anticipated.

 See Related: Top Sites for Booking Tours